Updated May 6, 2023

 - Packaging of the generated jars, whether maven or ant build, depends on the build tool.

-- If necessary, tagging can also be done according to the build and its releases to make it identifiable.
+- If needed, one can also tag builds and their releases to make them identifiable.

 3. Centralized Artifact or Repository

-Lastly, a place to keep all your hard work safely in a Version control system, artifacts that start to flow from VCS to build needs to be stored as well.
-Such artifacts are needed to get the insight or added value in any of the software.
-Basically, it acts as a repository manager to manage all the features of caching the data to use restrictions.
+Lastly, a place to keep all your hard work safely in a Version control system, artifacts that start to flow from VCS to build must also be stored.
+To get insight or added value in any software, one needs such artifacts.
+It acts as a repository manager to manage all the features of caching the data to use restrictions.

 The traditional method of code commits and merging with branches after every feature development becomes very tedious and increases the complexity of integration.
-But then merging again and again with the old feature and then releasing a branch in production can lead to risk creation of bugs.
-Therefore, if continuous commits with continuous delivery and continuous deployment are made with the incorporation of full-fledged DevOps can really help in an overall enhancement of the continuous integration.
+But then merging again and again with the old feature and then releasing a branch in production can lead to the risk creation of bugs.
+Therefore, if continuous commits with continuous delivery and deployment are made, incorporating full-fledged DevOps can help enhance continuous integration.

-The major advantage of this is it not only saves a developer’s time and lets them write quality code and focus on other tasks that can be a part of the task, which is important and pivotal to understand.
-Thus, increasing the reliability of the product quality and reducing the bug and defect level while passing through the live production.
-Teams, without giving a second thought, can add new features and release code by writing a simple bash script.
+The major advantage of this is it not only saves a developer’s time and lets them write quality code and focus on other tasks that can be a part of the task, which is essential and pivotal to understand.
+Thus, increasing the reliability of the product quality and reducing the bug and defect level while passing through live production.
+Without a second thought, teams can add new features and release code by writing a simple bash script.

-To adopt the CI method differing from the traditional or manual way of coding and development is difficult as deep changes will be required for changing and adopting the automation way of product release.
-To successfully adopt the method flow team should be in unison and must agree to accept the new set of instructions or norms.
+It is difficult to adopt the CI method because it requires significant changes to the traditional or manual way of coding and development, in order to adopt the automated way of product release.
+To successfully adopt the method flow, the team should be in unison and agree to accept the new set of instructions or norms.